About the ARA

 Dr Whittle was involved in the establishment of the Australia and New Zealand Musculoskeletal Clinical Trials Network (ANZMUSC) and remains a member of the ANZMUSC Executive Committee.
 He has previously served on the ARA Electronic Communications Committee and Financial Advisory Committee, has been the ARA representative to APLAR since 2008, and was Convenor of the 2015 ARA Annual Scientific Meeting.
 He commenced his term as Honorary Treasurer in May 2015.

-Director - New South Wales
+Director - NSW

 Dr Ana Ananda is a Senior Staff Specialist at the Concord Repatriation General Hospital, Sydney.
 She also works in Private Practice in Castle Hill.
 She graduated in 1998 from University of New South Wales.
 Dr Ananda completed her rheumatology training in Sydney.
 She undertook her PhD at Royal North Shore Hospital, with Prof Lyn March, the late Prof Phil Sambrook, and Prof Marlene Fransen.